-If Southern hospitality had a single home, it would be Hotel Emeline.
+If Southern hospitality had a single home, it would be Emeline.
 The beautiful, historic hotel is in downtown Charleston, right by the market.
 It offers a unique blend of old-fashion Southern charm and modern luxuries.

 The creators of the boutique hotel experience imagined Emeline as a person.
 She’s well-traveled, a collector of items from all over the globe, and the preeminent hostess, ready to hand you a cocktail and usher you into her sitting room.
 The hotel playfully weaves that idea into the entire stay.
-The result is a place that feels equally suited to the out-of-towner and to the Charleston native, looking to nestle up in Clerks coffeeshop or sip a glass of wine in the courtyard of Frannie & the Fox, the on-site restaurant and bar.
+The result is a place that feels equally suited to the out-of-towner and to the Charleston native, looking to nestle up in Clerks Coffee Company or sip a glass of wine in the courtyard of Frannie & The Fox, the on-site restaurant and bar.

 The building incorporates various local vendors, from Smithey Ironware to the Urban Electric Co. fixtures.
 Although it was fully renovated, it retains much of the charm of historic Charleston through thoughtful design choices.

 Once inside the rooms, of which there are more than 200, the amenities include custom-embroidered linens and towels from Matouk, Signature Emeline soft-water room mist from Red Flower, and custom ceramic vanity accessories crafted by Susan Gregory, a talented Charleston artist.
 All rooms even come with Crosley turntables, custom vinyl records, and a highly versatile dining or workspace.